Effective, convenient, and safe

 Pentacel vaccine is indicated for active immunization against diphtheria, tetanus, pertussis, poliomyelitis, and invasive disease due to Haemophilus influenzae type b.
 Pentacel vaccine is approved for use as a 4-dose series in children 6 weeks through 4 years of age (prior to fifth birthday).

-The most common local and systemic adverse reactions to Pentacel vaccine include injection site redness, swelling, and tenderness; fever, fussiness, and crying.
+The most common local and systemic adverse reactions to Pentacel vaccine include redness, swelling, and tenderness at the injection site; fever, fussiness, and abnormal crying.
 Other adverse reactions may occur.
-Known systemic hypersensitivity reaction to any component of Pentacel vaccine or a life-threatening reaction after previous administration of the vaccine or a vaccine containing the same substances are contraindications to vaccination.
+A known hypersensitivity (eg, anaphylaxis) to any component of Pentacel vaccine or a life-threatening reaction after previous administration of the vaccine or a vaccine containing the same substances are contraindications to vaccination.

 Before administering Pentacel vaccine, please see accompanying full Prescribing Information.